 Every year hundreds of thousands of refugees arrive in Europe, hoping for a better future.
 In 2016, Germany alone received nearly 700,000 asylum applications.
 In total, European Union countries received nearly 1.2 million asylum requests that year.
 At the same time, over 300,000 people received return decisions, an increase of nearly 20,000 in comparison to 2015.

-In 2015, most illegal refugees arrived via the Eastern Mediterranean route (Greece, Bulgaria and Cyprus).
-In total, 885,386 people used this route that year.
-The Western Balkan route was nearly equally popular, with 764,038 illegal arrivals.
-Most of those using the Eastern Mediterranean route came by land in 2013, but a large minority also came by sea.
-The EU-Turkey deal was closed between the European Union and Turkey to close this dangerous route in March 2016.
-At the same time, illegal migration via the other routes has not ceased.
+In 2017, most illegal refugees arrived via the Central Mediterranean route (Italy and Malta).
+In total, 118,962 people used this route that year.
+The Eastern Balkan route was a lot less popular, with 42,305 illegal arrivals.
+Most of those using the Eastern Mediterranean route came by sea in 2017, but some also came by land.
+The EU-Turkey deal was closed between the European Union and Turkey to close this dangerous route in March 2016, and illegal migration decreased significantly via this route since then.